minkhaung-mkks/prep-learn/README.md

 Button 5 from [Collection of Button Hover Effects codepen by David Conner](https://codepen.io/davidicus/pen/emgQKJ) as baseline for the final call to action button pulse effect.

+Button 30 from [92 cool css buttons from CSS Scan](https://getcssscan.com/css-buttons-examples) as the baseline for take a quiz btn.

 ### Latest Update

 I finally managed to fix my PC crashing due to running out of space, turns out there was 13 sec video with file size of 8gb, I dont even know how it happened.
 Anyway, I can finally work on my PC on days where I'm home, so that would speed up development a lot.